steveh127/UM-Micropython/WOPR/README.md

 works for both WOPR and for similiar Adafruit 4 LED displays but apparently identical Sparkfun displays have a radically different mapping.
 The obvious practical tweaks here are to modify or extend the character set.
 For further details see comments in module.

+### *web_pages.py* & *setup_pages.py*

+These modules define the web pages created dynamically for display and the actions to be performed.
+The classes used for this are set up in the *web_builder.py* module.
+Don't expect to create anything too complex, this is about using web pages for 'dashboard' control of devices.
+The basic structure for a web page is a title, a body, an action map, and a CSS file, here *dash.css*.
+The body contains a display list and a form, both the latter consist primarily of lists of widgets.
+The *web_pages* used to control
+WOPR have examples of all the widgets available.
+Using the WOPR pages as a template it shouldn't be too dificult to create new web pages.
+The actions driven by the forms are defined in the *actions.py* module, see below.
+Note that forms can either have a single, possibly complex, action with a single submit button that delivers all form fields or can have a set of submit buttons for each widget to do specific actions.
+The *setup_pages* uses a single button to save the defined configuration parameters while
+*web_pages* has seperate submit buttons for each widget.
+The final element in the web_pages module is a dictionary of links that connects link names to web_page classes.
+This must include a 'home' link name.
+This is imported by *web_link* to control web page generation.
+Note that web_pages and web_builder and the parts of web_link not associated with WOPR are pure Python and run just fine on standard Python (3.x), initial development was done on Linux.
+It is also worth noting that the *net_setup*, *setup_pages* have no links to WOPR and can be run independently, *setup_actions* will need modifying to display appropriate messages to the display.

+#### *dash.css*

+This is a perfectly standard CSS file and can be modified as required, if necessary widgets can have an ID defined.
+Strictly speaking there's no cascading going on, the style is simply embedded in the header of each web_page.

+#### *actions.py* & *setup_actions.py*

+These modules link the web page form widget actions to the underlying hardware.
+The format is fairly simple, each action method must have the arguments *(self,values)*, even if no values are generated.
+Methods to simply deliver information for use in form fields are also possible.
+See module files for examples; they are used to populate form fields with current values for example.

+### Security

+The build includes a *net_config.py* file that contains local network parameters in clear text.
+Anyone with minimal micropython skills and access to the hardware could read this file.